Edgenius/PlatoDocSite/content/custom-domain/_index.md

 ![Settings](/images/page/domains/setting.png)

-As the example, here uses Godday as your domain registrar.
+As the example here uses Godday as your domain registrar.
 Log into Godaddy, goes to DNS management from it domain manage panel, then click "Add".
 At `Type` field, choose `CNAME`, input the subdomain name (exclude your root domain) i.e, `myform` as `Host` value.
 At `Points to`, input our CNAME value, i.e., `myform.foo.com.dns.platoforms.com`.
 Save and exit.
 Note, this CNAME change could take up-to-24 hours to broadcast over the Internet.

 ![Godaddy CNAME](/images/page/domains/cname.png)